mfohlrich/git-workshop/WorkshopTasks.md

   * `git remote add origin <your_repo>`

-3. **Make some changes** in the repository (don't commit them yet) *I'm adding a change here!
+3. **Make some changes** in the repository (don't commit them yet)
-*Some changes made on github
-*Some more changes made on github
-*some changes from a new branch !!
-NEW
-*change from branch simultaneous to changing main conflict

 * For example, add a new line to the README file, or add a new text file
 * Use `git diff` (or the source controll tab) to see your changes